sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 ## Starting Your Module's Documentation

-We haven't yet written any documentation for our module yet so let's fix that.
+We haven't yet written any documentation for your module yet so let's fix that.
-We don't want you to have a reputation as a developer too lazy to provide documentaiton for their work.
+We don't want you to have a reputation as a lazy developer that doesn't document their work.
 Add the following documetnation to your `Greetings.pm` by adding the following lines to the bottom:

 ```

 =head1 NAME

-Greetings - Quick Greeting for the world
+Greetings - Quick Greetings for the world

 More documentation coming soon, we promise.

 ```

+Interestingly, now that we have added the `NAME` section to our documentation, `Dist::Zilla` can successfully build our module without the `# ABSTRACT` comment that we had you create in the first tutorial.
+Feel free to delete that comment if you are so inclined.

-Issue the `dzil build` command and check out the README file now in your distribution and you should see that your module's POD was inserted into the README file.
+Alright, now issue the `dzil build` command and check out the README file now in your distribution and you should see that your module's POD was inserted into the README file.
 Nice.
 Go bake yourself a well-deserved cookie.

-Old-school purists may balk at simply stuffing our entire POD documetnation inside the `README` file.
-Rest assured that you can customize the build process using other plugins like `[PodWeaver]` to deliver a highly cutomized `README` file from the POD.
-We'll leave that as an exercise to the purists.

 ## Double Your Fun and Pleasure with Two `README` Files